Award-Winning Foot Doctor For Toenail Fungus Treatment In Sugar Land & Houston, Texas (TX)

 Fungus loves warm, dark, and damp places.
 It can hide inside shoes, on locker room floors, and in public pools.
 Avoid walking barefoot in places that may not be cleaned frequently.
 If you have diabetes, circulatory problems, or immune disorders, you may have a higher risk of getting a fungal infection.
 Everyone should watch out for fungus, but especially those who have increased health risks!

 You may have tried medications from the drug store that did nothing.
 Most medicines you buy from a store like CVS or Walmart do not help and end up wasting your money and time.
-Dr. Vargas, an award-winning podiatrist in Sugar Land and Houston, TX, can prescribe medications to take by mouth or spread on your toenails to fight the toenail fungus infection.
+Dr. Marco A. Vargas, an award-winning podiatrist in Sugar Land and Houston, TX, can prescribe medications to take by mouth or spread on your toenails to fight the toenail fungus infection.
 He can also help to cure the problem with laser treatment.